jtb324/IBDCluster/docs/source/examples/examples_command_format.rst

 Explanation of command:
 -----------------------

-* :yellow:`input ibd filepath`: filepath to the output from a program like hap-IBD, iLASH, or GERMLINE.
+* **input ibd filepath**: filepath to the output from a program like hap-IBD, iLASH, or GERMLINE.
+This file should correspond to the chromosome that the locus of interest is on.

-* :yellow:`ibd program format`: name of the ibd program used to determine ibd segments.
-This value could be hapibd, ilash, or germline.

-* :yellow:`chromosome position to cluster around`: string indicating the target region of interest should be of the form chromosome:start position-end position (An example is chrX:XXXX-XXXX).
+* **chromosome position to cluster around**: string indicating the target region of interest should be of the form chromosome:start position-end position (An example is chrX:XXXX-XXXX).

-* :yellow:`output filepath`: filepath to write an output file to.
+* **output filepath**: filepath to write an output file to.
 This value should not include a suffix.
 DRIVE will automatically append the suffix ".DRIVE.txt".